kbss-cvut/otm-benchmark/howto.md

 * **-o** is the file into which individual round execution times should be written.
 This is useful for separate processing of the raw execution times e.g. in [R](https://www.r-project.org/).
 * **-m** is the file into which memory tracking statistics should be output.
 These are collected using `jstat`.

+Create a file called `.env` (if it does not exist) where you configure the following environment variables:

+* `JAVA` - path to the JDK you want to use to run the benchmark
+* `GRAPHDB_HOME` - path to the GraphDB installation directory

 ### Performance - Using `benchmark.sh`

 The easiest way to execute the benchmark is to use the associated `benchmark.sh` script.
 This script contains a predefined configuration which: